sgmmahon/hhmR/README.md

 # hhmR
 ## Hierarchical Heatmaps

 This package allows users to create high-quality heatmaps from labelled hierarchical data.
 Specifically, it requires input data in the form of a two-level hierarchical structure.
 It will produce a heatmap where each row and column represent a *category* at the lower level.
 Rows and columns are then grouped into a higher-level *groupings*.
 Names for each higher-level *category* and *groupings* are shown in the margins.
-While other packages (e.g. `dendextend`) allow heatmap rows and columns to be arranged by groups only, `hhmR` also allows the labelling of the data at both levels categories and groupings.
+While other packages (e.g. `dendextend`) allow heatmap rows and columns to be arranged by groups only, `hhmR` also allows the labelling of the data at both the category and group level.

 The package has two main functions: `hhm` and `tshhm`.
 These are explained in more detail below.